Does rain easily waterlog your home? Do you dread checking the forecast because you know your house could spring a leak?

 Grated drainage pipe sections can be placed near doors and entryways like in front of your garage door or a side access door to your enclosed porch or pool area.
 These systems function similarly in collecting water, directing it away from the home, and keeping things like leaves and debris from clogging the drainage channel.

 If you have a crawl space under your home, it is vital for you to keep this area free of water and moisture, as these issues can lead to a host of problems throughout your home.

 Crawl space waterproofing begins with an interior drainage system.
 CrawlDrain™ is specially designed to sit in the dirt crawl space floor and collect seeping water from the walls and floor.
 Drainage matting placed on the floor helps direct water from other areas of the crawl space to the drainage system around the crawl space perimeter.
-Once water is collected, it is directed to drain into a sump pump system which removes it from the crawl space through drainage pipes.
+After collecting water, the sump pump system directs it to drain outside the crawl space through drainage pipes..

 Another two-fold solution is encapsulation with a strong vapor barrier.
 Our CrawlSeal™ is a 20-mil liner that helps with waterproofing by keeping vapor and moisture out of the crawl space, and it properly seals the crawl space from the earth.
 For a comprehensive crawl space sealing solution, we’ll place airtight vent covers over the crawl space vents to keep outside air and water out of your home and make it more difficult for pests to get inside.

 While CrawlSeal™ acts as a moisture and vapor barrier, it’s also important to keep the humidity levels of your crawl space in check.
 Our energy-efficient dehumidifier does just that by drawing excess moisture out of the air.
 It also is self-draining and can be directed to drain into our sump pump systems; that means no more bucket-emptying for you!